 Where in München is Oktoberfest Held?

-Oktoberfest is held annually on the terrain of the Theresienwiese (or Wiesn) a few blocks to the south of the München Hauptbahnhof (Munich Main Station).
+Oktoberfest is held annually on the terrain of the Theresienwiese (or simply Wiesn) a few blocks to the south of the München Hauptbahnhof (Munich Main Station).
 The Theresienwiese host the only real Oktoberfest although at least 2,000 other Oktoberfest festivals are held around the world (and mostly in the wrong month!).

 When is Oktoberfest Celebrated in Munich, Bavaria?